evolvingweb/chef-deploy-drupal/dev-notes.md

 then drush throws an exception (not if any of the conditions above does not hold).

 #### Security
-For now, security will be considered outside the scope of this cookbook.
+For now, user management is considered outside the scope of this cookbook.
 The only user/group management that happens in the cookbook is the ownership of the deployed project root by a group defined in the attribute `dev_group_name` which defaults to `root` (and in the Vagrant use case can easily be replaced with `vagrant`).
-If the provided group name does not exist, it will not be created, nor will any users be added to this group
+If the provided group name does not exist, it will not be created, nor will the cookbook add any users to this group.

 If such measures are to be implemented in the cookbook, a good place to start would be the [sudo